-Accessibility is an important factor for search engines when ranking results; non-compliance can mean lower rankings.
+Accessibility is an important factor for search engines when ranking results; non-compliance can lead to lower rankings.

-1 billion people, or 15% of the Earth’s population, experiences some form of disability; almost 300 million of those have vision impairments, according to the World Health Organization.
+15% of the world (or 1 billion people) experience some form of disability.
+Almost 300 million of those have vision impairments, according to the World Health

 The use of screen readers has grown from 12% of disabled users in 2009, to almost 90% today.
 It’s estimated that 70% of UK websites are not compliant with accessibility laws, and more than 90% of the most popular US federal websites fail to meet basic accessibility standards.

 Up to 10% of people in the US have reading difficulties, including dyslexia; 7% of

 working age adults have a severe dexterity difficulty; and 5% of the population in the

 US, UK and Canada suffer from hearing difficulties.

 Most lawsuits for web inaccessibility focus on blindness or vision impairment.
 There was a 181% rise in accessibility lawsuits and litigation in the US in a single year, between 2017 and 2018.